 The Federal Motor Carrier Safety Administration (FMCSA) regulates the commercial trucking industry.

-Truck accident cases (those where another vehicle is hit by an 18-wheeler or other commercial vehicle) are won or lost based on the attorney’s knowledge of the FMCSA trucking regulations.
-I have spent enormous amounts of time learning these regulations inside out.
-If you or a loved one has been in an accident, I am available for a FREE consultation.
+Truck accident cases are won or lost based on the attorney’s knowledge of the FMCSA regulations.
+Attorney Eric Hageman has spent an enormous amount of time learning these regulations inside out and has won millions for his clients, including a recent settlement over $5 Million.
+If you or a loved one has been in an accident, you can contact Eric for a free consultation.

 - Drug and alcohol use.
 Even if the commercial driver was not “drunk” under state law, he or she may have violated federal regulations.
 Under these regulations, “no driver shall report for duty or remain on duty requiring the performance of safety-sensitive functions while having an alcohol concentration of 0.04 or greater” (49 CFR Part §382.201).
 In addition, the regulations prohibit commercial vehicle drivers from consuming alcohol while behind the wheel (382.205) or four hours before driving (382.207).
 FMCSA regulations also require motor carriers to implement a successful controlled-substances-use-and-alcohol-misuse program.